PR0CK0/UpperMartialArtsOntology/README.md

 * Maybe use DL-Learner to find other holes?
 * Hash out the rest of the relationships, of which there are many to check and add

+# Can I contribute?
+Yes, yes and yes.
+Make an issue and comment on things you think are missing or wrong.
+There's an old saying in the semantic web community, I think from a seminal paper on the matter of ontologies, that states "a conceptualization isn't useful unless it is shared."
+So, please, suggest away.
+I'm not keen on someone updating the turtle file itself, though, because I have never done version control for RDF...
+I guess this could be ok if a dedicated contributer or two came about.
+As it stands, I'm alone in this endeavour.

 # Can I use it?
 Yes; just link back to this Github for reference to future versions.